Oyster Creek Nuclear Power Plant

 Over 500,000 people live within the Barnegat Bay watershed year round, with double that number due to summer.
 The Barnegat Bay estuary covers 42 miles of shoreline and is home to crabs, fish, birds, and other wildlife.
 The continued economic and environmental health of the watershed and estuary is dependent on the continued health of its waters.

-The NJ Department of Environmental Protection (NJDEP) recently announced that new test results that found groundwater contamination from Exelon's nuclear plant was greater than expected, having spread to the Cohansey aquifer, a major source of drinking water for South Jerseyans.
+The NJ Department of Environmental Protection (NJDEP) test results found that groundwater contamination from Exelon's nuclear plant was greater than expected, having spread to the Cohansey aquifer, a major source of drinking water for South Jerseyans.
 The radioactive contaminant, tritium, was found at over 50 times the federal drinking water standard.

-Currently the plant operates without cooling towers.
-This means that every day the plant is allowed to send 1.4 billion gallons of superheated discharge water into the bay, releasing harmful chemicals and causing major ecosystem disruption and fish kills - a clear violation of the federal Clean Water Act.
+Oyster Creek previously operated without cooling towers.
+Every day the plant sent 1.4 billion gallons of superheated discharge water into the bay, releasing harmful chemicals and causing major ecosystem disruption and fish kills - a violation of the federal Clean Water Act.